machinereading/KAIST_frame_parser/README.md

 ### (1) How to use SRL-based frame parser
 **prerequisite**

-SRL-based frame parser requires NLP modules as a preprocessing.
-In this library, we use wiseNLU(http://aiopen.etri.re.kr/guide_wiseNLU.php).
+SRL-based frame parser is working only for Korean.
+It requires NLP modules as a preprocessing.
+In this library, we use Korean NLP service [wiseNLU](http://aiopen.etri.re.kr/guide_wiseNLU.php).
 Please get API code and edit the config file first.

 **Download the pretrained model**